 No party affiliation is required at registration to participate in either primary.
 Registered voters should ask for ballot for the party that they cast the majority of votes for in last general election.
 See Indiana Republican Party or Democratic Party sites for more details.

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

-Early Voting Dates: Oct.
-12th to Nov.
-7th
+Early Voting Dates: April 25th to May 2nd

-You can vote in person at your county election’s office or circuit clerk of court’s office from Oct.
-12th to Nov.
-7th at noon before the election, using an absentee ballot.
+You can vote in person at your county election’s office or circuit clerk of court’s office from April 25th to May 2nd at noon before the election, using an absentee ballot.
 No excuse required.

 When voting by mail an excuse is required, however, photo ID is not required.
 Info here on what qualifies.

 - Yes, voters need an ID